trippian/trippian/CONTRIBUTING.md

 ## Merge Conflicts
 If there are no merge conflicts, a rebase will just update your feature branch with the most recent changes.
-If you make a commit and rebase, your most recent commits will be replayed. onto your feature branch.
+If you make a commit and rebase, your most recent commits will be updated onto your feature branch.
 However, you can run into some merge conflicts if you are not consistently rebasing.

 If there are any conflicts while rebasing, git will pause the rebase and allow you to fix all the conflicts.
 When you have fixed all